elluisian/ugeeconfig/README.md

 deskkeys: Deskkeys data
 ```

-Get the "UE16" and "deskkeys" props:
+In this second example, we're asking to get the "UE16" and "deskkeys" props only:

 ```
 ./ugeeconfig.sh doc UE16 deskkeys
 ```

-it returns:
+with output:

 ```
 UE16: Device data